eProsima/Fast-DDS-python/README.md

 This project is on the very early stages of development, and there are many features not available yet.
 These include, but are not restricted to:

-* QoS modification is not supported on python.
-If you need to use non-default QoS, please use XML configuration files.
+* QoS modification is partially supported on python.
+If you need to use non-default QoS, it is advised to use XML configuration files for the moment.
-* Status listeners are not available.
-Even though python will not complain if you add a listener to an entity, the listener will not be triggered.

 ## Python example